2014 Wang–Zhang meetings: Sun Yat-sen Mausoleum visit

-Wang and delegates started the day by visiting the Sun Yat-sen Mausoleum and paid tribute to Sun Yat-sen. To climb the 392 steps leading to the tomb of Sun without a stop, an equivalent to 18-story building, Wang had earlier on practice on treadmill during the Chinese New Year.
+Wang and delegates started the day by visiting the Sun Yat-sen Mausoleum and paid tribute to Sun Yat-sen. To climb the 392 steps leading to the tomb of Sun without a stop, equivalent to an 18-story building, Wang had earlier practiced on a treadmill during Chinese New Year.
 At 10:10 a.m., Wang and delegates reached the Festival Hall and bowed down three times to Sun statue.
 The 10:10 a.m. time was chosen to coincide with the Double Ten Day, the national day of the Republic of China which marked the starting date of Wuchang Uprising in Wuchang District, Hupeh Province.

 After paying tribute, speaking at the Bo'ai Square of the mausoleum, Wang made a remark about his visit by mentioning the Three Principles of the People and Five-Power Constitution which are practiced in Taiwan.
 He also mentioned the name Republic of China in his speech which has already been in existence for 103 years.
 TAO officials deliberately avoided Wang during his speech.